Oracle ERP Cloud Pros and Cons: Honest Review (2026)

 - The UI is functional but not intuitive.
 New users require significant training to navigate basic workflows.

 - Some legacy modules still run on the older Oracle Blaze/Alta UI, which is dated.
-The Redwood migration is ongoing and uneven across modules as of 2026.
+The Redwood migration is ongoing and uneven across modules as of 2026 — Oracle is progressively converting screens quarterly, but a full, consistent Redwood experience across every ERP module is not yet complete.

 - Power users (accountants, procurement managers) adapt well.
 Occasional users (employees submitting expenses, managers approving purchase orders) often find the interface cumbersome compared to consumer-grade apps.